A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 The continental shelf is a shallow coastal sea bed that reaches 200 meters below sea level.

-Fjord coasts are coastlines with elongated bays.
+Fjord coasts are dramatically indented coastlines with elongated bays.

 Haff-coasts are a special case of balancing coasts.

 The Kapeffekt represents a specific type of change in the direction and strength of wind.
 It is triggered when the wind blows around mountainous areas or headlands.
-When the wind blows across the cape, it produces a zone of turbulence on the lee side.
+When the wind blows across the cape, it produces a zone of turbulence on the leeward side.
 In the direct vicinity of the cape it causes a substantial increase of wind and a considerable change in wind direction.

 The Levante is a warm wind (3 to 5 Bft.), which often follows the Mistral and usually occurs in the summer months between June and August.